 In 1994, I travelled through Indonesia with a flatmate from Sydney.
 We went to Sumatra, way off the beaten track then, and got terrible ‘Bali belly’ the day after we landed.
 It was the morning of an all-day bus ride up the island, and my period arrived too.
 So there I was, losing all my bodily fluids explosively from all holes, sitting on a crammed bus where we were the only white faces, driving further and further off into the unknown.
 We literally staggered off the bus that night and collapsed into a small family guesthouse, both of us thinking we may die.

 Of course we didn’t, and the owner fed us hard boiled eggs and banana porridge for 3 days till we recovered.
 We climbed the nearby still-active volcano, trekked through the jungle, ate lots of good cheap food and put weight back on, then three weeks later headed back to Denpasar to fly home.
 We went into a supermarket to kill time, and I was absolutely delighted by the massive choice of products, the cleanliness, the shininess of the world.

 That’s the first time I realized with alarmed clarity how strongly I’d been programmed to buy for comfort.

-So let’s get more casual.
-In fact, I’m going to change out of this shirt and skirt, and put on my scruffy t-shirt and shorts, both bought in the local op shop for sum total of $7.
+So let’s get more relaxed and casual.
 I’ve always been a fervent second-hand shopper, which continues to this day.
 When complimented on groovy jeans, unique dress, or overall stylish outfit, I love being able to say it cost me $5 from a garage sale.